Lattice study of the critical bubble in $\mathrm{SU(8)}$ deconfinement transition: Lattice simulations

+Additionally, we test a measurable which we derive following the above argumentation but where $\ell$ is the instantaneous volume average of $l_s$ instead of the expectation value, i.e. $\ell$ varies configuration by configuration.
+This gives us an order parameter

-This quantity cannot differentiate between the confined and deconfined phases, but rather differentiates between bulk phase and mixed-phase configurations.
+This quantity is clearly related to the susceptibility of the smeared Polyakov loop.
+It cannot differentiate between the confined and deconfined phases, but rather differentiates between homogeneous bulk phase and mixed-phase configurations.
 However, since our simulations are generally restricted to only the confinement phase peak and the mixed-phase bubble configurations, this measurable can be used as a pseudo-order parameter.

 The same order parameter must be used for generating the multicanonical weight function, and for the multicanonical accept-reject step; the weight functions for different order parameters are not in general similar and need to be determined separately for each.
 In the main data collection runs, where the multicanonical weight is not iterated, we measure the distribution of the selected order parameter, as well as the distributions of the other potential order parameters not used for the multicanonical weight function.